Crab leech: Relationship with fish

 Besides laying its eggs on and being commensal with crustaceans, Myzobdella lugubris is a semi-permanent parasite on over forty fish species, and, in one instance, a turtle, displaying little host preference.
 It spends most of its life on brackish teleosts, using crustaceans only to deposit its egg cocoons.
 It usually attaches to the fins and skin of host fishes, in the anterior and dorsal regions, although it has also been reported from the mouths of fish, sometimes in great numbers.

 A Myzobdella lugubris infestation holds many dangers for fish, besides actively sucking their blood.
 Generally, the wounds it leaves on the host fish allow bacteria and fungi to enter, superficially infecting the wound.
-In the mouth, circular mucosal depresssions are left at the site of attatchement.
-The severe lesions it causes on the undersides of the heads of catfish often become infected with fungus, of the genus Saprolegnia and other related filamentous fungi.Several bacteria have been reported from the leech's viscera, the most notable being Flavobacterium psychrophilum, a bacteroid responsible for Bacterial cold water disease.
+In the mouth, circular mucosal depressions are left at the site of attachment.
+The severe lesions it causes on the undersides of the heads of catfish often become infected with fungus, of the genus Saprolegnia and other related filamentous fungi.
+Several bacteria have been reported from the leech's viscera, the most notable being Flavobacterium psychrophilum, a bacteroid responsible for Bacterial cold water disease.